 - new building construction;

-- major maintenance, including building repairs, renovations, remodeling or demolition;
+- major maintenance, including building repairs, renovations, remodelling or demolition;

 - the conduct of feasibility studies;